Formulary

 Metformin is weight neutral and hypoglycaemia does not usually occur with metformin.

-The immediate release version of metformin should be considered first line treatment, in preference to modified release metformin.
-GI side effects are common (up to 15%) with metformin but can be minimised by slow introduction of the immediate release preparation.
-Only if a patient experiences gastrointestinal side effects with standard-release, consideration may be given to a trial of modified-release metformin.
+The immediate-release version of metformin should be considered first line treatment, in preference to modified-release metformin.
+Gastrointestinal side effects are common (up to 15%) with metformin but can be minimised by slow introduction of the immediate-release preparation.
+Only if a patient experiences gastrointestinal side effects with immediate-release, consideration may be given to a trial of modified-release metformin.

 In adults with type 2 diabetes and renal impairment, metformin should be used with caution.
 Individual Summary of Product Characteristics (SPC) should be consulted for prescribing information.